Jarvis-Consulting-Group/jarvis_data_eng-xuanfuchen/linux_sql/README.md

 	As a result, you shouldn't see any thing in the table anymore.

-- - Test start feature
+- - Testing start feature.

 	      # stop the 'jrvs-psql' container
 	      ./scripts/psql_docker.sh start